luskaner/aoe2DELanServer/README.md

 ### Client
 - Age of Empires 2 Definitive Edition - Steam or Microsoft Store.
-- Up-to-date version of the game, however:
+- Up-to-date version of the game.
-  - As-is *should* work since around mid-to-late 2023.
-  - Changing domain to *aoe-api.reliclick.com* should work for even older versions until around mid-to-late 2023.

 ## Binaries